Skip to content

 Create a view with iterator t = pxt.create_view('view_name', base_tbl, iterator=FrameIterator.create(video=base_tbl.col, fps=0))

-Create a snapshot t = pxt.create_view('snapshot_name', base_tbl, is_snapshot=True)
+Create a snapshot t = pxt.create_snapshot('snapshot_name', base_tbl)

 The following functions apply to tables, views, and snapshots.